SenthilNayagan/senthilnayagan.github.io/_posts/personals/my-thoughts/2023-10-01-why-to-pay-for-something-i-didn't-sign-up-for.markdown

 ---
 layout: post
-title:  "Dear Hathway, I no longer want to pay an AMC fee every month that you want to take from me covertly!"
+title:  "Dear Hathway, Why should I pay for something I didn't sign up for?"
 kicker: "Personal encounters"
 subtitle: "Even if the amount taken from us may seem small, when it is done 'covertly'—without our consent—it is a very serious concern, and we should do all in our power to put a stop to it.
 We, as customers, don't want to pay the extra charge under the guise of 'Annual Maintenance Cost', which we didn't sign up for."
 image: assets/images/posts-cover-images/hathway-no-openness-with-its-customers.jpg